-Microblading is the newest entrant in permanent cosmetics and has been gaining in popularity over the last 2 years.
+Microblading has taken the beauty industry by storm.
 Artists love the idea of tattooing the way they naturally draw and not having to worry about cumbersome wires, power supplies and vibrations.
 The technique is very artistic and intuitive; allowing the artist’s design to “flow” from her mind to the canvas of the skin.
 It’s not surprising that artists worldwide have quickly embraced microblading and clients are asking for it by name.

 There are many challenges in performing microblading properly to obtain the best results.
 Like any technical skill, proper form is paramount.

 In this article, I will share my top 6 technical skills that artists must work at through endless repetition in order to master microblading.

 3-point stretch with 3 fingers stretching the skin in opposing directions.

 Hands-down the most important factor in getting great strokes is making great stretches.
 The key to getting a proper stretch is to flatten the skin in 3 opposing directions.
 This is called a 3-point stretch.
 The stretching hand (the hand without tool) should be placed strategically along the client’s forehead to pin the skin down and spread it apart in small, taut stretches.
 This forms 2 of the 3 points.
 Now, at the same time, the pinky of the working hand must stretch in an opposing direction to complete the 3-point stretch.
 Just when you think you can’t get the skin any flatter, you’re almost there.
 Remember, when the skin is flat, the stroke will be clean since the surface is void of wrinkles and bounce.

 See the sweet spot here with pinpoint bleeding.